Upload your data in our repository

 Check the Data Collection Policy if you are unsure whether your dataset will be accepted for inclusion in the repository.

-Follow these steps to upload and publish your dataset:
+Follow these steps to upload and publish your dataset (or have a look at this short demo video):

 - Create a dataset: Go to your Dashboard page and click the Add new dataset button.
 This opens the upload page, where you can add both metadata and files to the dataset.